zmievsa/cadwyn/docs/index.md

 Stripe has come up [with a solution](https://stripe.com/blog/api-versioning): let's have one latest app version whose responses get migrated to older versions and let's describe changes between these versions using migrations.
 This approach allows them to keep versions for **years** without dropping them.
 Obviously, each breaking change is still bad and each version still makes our system more complex and expensive, but their approach gives us a chance to minimize that.
 Additionally, it allows us backport features and bugfixes to older versions.
 However, you will also be backporting bugs, which is a sad consequence of eliminating duplication.

-Universi is heavily inspired by this approach so let's continue our tutorial and now try to combine the two versions we created using versioning.
+Cadwyn is heavily inspired by this approach so let's continue our tutorial and now try to combine the two versions we created using versioning.

 ### Creating the Migration